pengyou200902/Doctor-Friende/en-README.md

 - [rasa-forum](https://forum.rasa.com/)

 ## Change Log
+- #### 2020/10/24 Update Rasa to 1.7.4
+    - Python version is changed to 3.7.9.
+    - Use newly trained model only.
+    - Add "session_config" in domains.yml to meet Rasa's requirement.
+    - Edit line 91 in chat/data/medical/stories.md to "action_first".
+    It was "utter_greet" originally, which would run "utter_greet" according to line 91 in chat/data/medical/stories.md, instead of "action_first".
+    This happens in Rasa>=1.3.0.

 - #### 2020/05/20 Update Rasa to 1.2.9
     - Introduce [Tracker Store](https://rasa.com/docs/rasa/api/tracker-stores/) into endpoints.yml,
     this enables auto storage of Tracker into your MySQL DB.